Justice Centre Hong Kong

-The organisation works with civil society partners to champion the rights of persons seeking protection in Hong Kong through research and advocacy work.
+The organisation works with civil society partners to champion the rights of persons seeking protection in Hong Kong.
 In addition, it provides legal and psychosocial assistance to asylum seekers, as with the very low acceptance rate of legal aid applications in Hong Kong most asylum seekers are otherwise forced to represent themselves.

-They also carry out evidence based policy work to try to influence and improve government policies towards their clients.
+They also carry out research and policy work to try to raise awareness of issues affecting marginalised mirgrant populations.
 Their 'Coming Clean" report in 2016 found more than 80 percent of the territory's 336,600 domestic workers are exploited, with one in six a victim of forced labour.
 Providing the first quantitative data on trafficking this gave Hong Kong a very low ranking on the Global Slavery Index, and pushing Hong Kong onto the Tier 2 Watch List of the US State Department’s Trafficking in Persons report.